coq/ceps/text/import-name-modifiers.md

 Note that `hiding` and `using ()` are equivalent, and `hiding ()` and `using` are equivalent.
-Everything mentioned in any `using` list, or in the complement of any hiding list, shall be imported (made available with an unqualified name).
+Everything mentioned in any `using` list, or in the complement of all hiding lists, shall be imported (made available with an unqualified name).

 The directive `renaming (x to y)` on a module `M` shall be roughly equivalent to: